stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 * The view-transform will be wrapped into a camera class in a future chapter.

-When running the demo the triangle should now be rendered to the right of the screen.
+When running the demo the quad should now be rendered to the right of the screen.

 ### Perspective Projection